smcneece/ha-esunpower/README.md

 - Entities are automatically created when inverters come online at sunrise
 - You'll receive a notification when your solar system is fully discovered and monitored

+**IMPORTANT - New Firmware Users (BUILD 61840+):**

+If you have new firmware, **DO NOT use Raspberry Pi bridges/proxies**.
+Connect directly to your PVS:
+- New firmware requires HTTPS (port 443) for authentication - bridges don't support this
+- Use PVS WAN port IP (check your router's DHCP leases) or LAN port (172.27.153.1)
+- Bridges were only needed for old firmware - new firmware has built-in authentication

 ---